 Ingredients for sum tum Thai: green papaya shreds, yard-long beans, lime, tomatoes, roasted peanuts, palm sugar, and fish sauce.

-• Palm sugar – Palm sugar adds a caramel-like sweetness, distinct from white and brown sugar.
+• Palm sugar – Adds a caramel-like sweetness thatโ€™s smoother than white or brown sugar.

 • Dried mini shrimp (optional)